lanascript/POPL-Endsem-Assignment/docs/MemberB_Contribution.md

 ## Constraints & Agreements

 - No changes were made to storage backends, container implementations, or Member A’s documentation/tests; all extensions compose via `List<T>`.

-## Next Steps

-- Export the Lucidchart rendition of the functional/UI UML to `docs/UML_MemberB.png` so both diagrams use the same format.
-- Optional: add a scripted CLI mode that reads commands from a file if the graders want non-interactive evaluation.